RMI-PACTA/workflow.data.preparation/README.md

 3. **Connect to the newly created VM via SSH.**

     ```sh
-    This connects to the VM created above via SSH.
+    # This connects to the VM created above via SSH.
+    # See above block for envvars referenced here.

     az ssh vm \
         --local-user azureuser \